Nicolás Zedán

-Nicolás Alberto Zedán Abu-Ghosh (born 7 June 2000) is a professional footballer who plays as a forward for Libyan Premier League side Al-Malaab Al-Libby.
+Nicolás Alberto Zedán Abu-Ghosh (born 7 June 2000) is a professional footballer who plays as a forward for San Marcos de Arica.
 Born in Chile, he initially represented Chile at under-20 level before representing the Palestine national team.

 Club career

 Zedán is a product of Palestino.
 He made his professional debut on 12 May 2018, against Huachipato in the Chilean Primera División.
 Zedán was in the starting lineup but was replaced after 53 minutes.
 This game was his first and last game in that season.
 In the following season, he played only 15 minutes in total for the first team of Palestino.
 In 2020, Zedán moved to San Luis de Quillota on loan.
 On 11 February 2022, Zedán joined Chilean Segunda División club Deportes Recoleta.

 In November 2022, Zedán moved to the Palestinian West Bank Premier League to join Shabab Al-Khalil.
 In the second half of 2023, he returned to Chile and joined Iberia.

 In January 2024, Zedán joined Primera B de Chile side Santiago Morning.
 In June 2024, Zedán joined Segunda División Profesional de Chile side Deportes Puerto Montt.
 In the second half of the same year, he played for Deportes Puerto Montt.

-In February 2025, Zedán joined Libyan Premier League club Al-Malaab Al-Libby.
+In February 2025, Zedán joined Libyan Premier League club Al-Malaab El-Libby.

+Back in Chile, Zedán joined Brujas de Salamanca in the second half of 2025.
+The next season, he switched to San Marcos de Arica.